An Urban Traverse City Winery

 Incredible Wine and Cider

 Left Foot Charley is known for their wide assortment of wines and ciders.
 Producing Pinot Gris, Rieslings, and hard ciders that are sure to please everyone on our tour group.
 You can see their full list of offerings here, but we want to highlight a cider that has quickly become a crowd favorite on our tours.
 Called Cinnamon Girl, the beverage combines two of the best things in the world – apples and cinnamon.
-Apples for the beverage are sourced locally from Old Mission Peninsula.
+They source the apples locally from Old Mission Peninsula.
 A long, specific aging process occurs before the apples are pressed and fermented in stainless steel containers for six weeks.
 Then cinnamon sticks are added to the mix and a four to six-week steeping process occurs.
-The end result is a perfect blend of apple tart and cinnamon sweet that is extremely popular with all who try this unique beverage.
+The end result is a perfect blend of apple tart and cinnamon sweet flavors.

 Why Add Left Foot Charley to Your Wine Tour?

-If my description of Cinnamon Girl isn’t enough to tempt you to add LFC to your tour, let me make the proposition even better for you.
+My description of Cinnamon Girl isn’t enough to tempt you to add Left Foot Charley to your tour?
+Let me make the proposition even better for you.
 Not only can you visit Left Foot Charley in The Village, but there’s also a Black Star Farms tasting room located in The Village as well!
 You get two tasting stops very close to each other, in the same beautiful and historic setting.